facet-tech/agent-java/README.md

 Block lists are data driven and will soon be configurable.

-Block lists are stored in the directory `db/configuration/circuit_breakers`.
+Block lists are stored in this [directory](https://github.com/facet-tech/agent-java/tree/main/db/configuration/circuit_breakers).

 ## Building